michael-van-vuuren/csci5122/src/content/results.md

 </table>

 #### Varying X-Spawn Location in Right Box

+The same process as above was performed, but the spawn box was shifted to the right.

 <table style="border: none; border-collapse: collapse;">
   <tr>
     <td style="text-align: center; border: none; width: 50%;">